OtherAnimal/scraper/README.md

     ```
     *Note: If you encounter issues with Chromedriver, ensure the `CHROMEDRIVER_VERSION` in your Dockerfile matches the `google-chrome-stable` version installed.*

-3.  **Create Output and Log Directories on Host:**
+3.  **Ensure Output and Log Directories Exist:**
     These directories will be mounted into the Docker container to persist your scraped data and application logs.
+They should already be present from the ZIP extraction, but this command ensures they exist if somehow missing or you're running on a fresh setup.
     ```bash
     mkdir -p ./logs ./output
     ```